mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 What is a container?
 A **container** is a collection of tags, triggers, variables, and related configurations installed on a given website or mobile app.

-We have choose to create one container per application.
-Why???
+We have chosen to create **one container per service** for a better maintainability and for further potential evolutions of the scope (e.g. new events to track requiring to include another .Stat Suite service).
 Hence, you need to create two containers, one for data-explorer and one for data-viewer.

 ![GTM - create a container](/dotstatsuite-documentation/images/gtm-create-container.png)